pugawooga/TeamArtai-Fortnite-Patch-Agents/README.md

 NOTE:
 SFT is trained and run in Google Colab to leverage GPU resources.
 The VS Code project interfaces with its outputs but does not train the model locally.
-The Video generator also limits language involving weapons, so parts of our script were cut off/not talked about
+The Video generator also limits language involving weapons, so parts of our script were cut off/not talked about REPLICATE_API_KEY must be added to COLAB secret key for video generation
 __________________________________________________________________________________________________________________________________
 High Level System Architecture